placelplacel/ossu-cs-notes/00-mit-6001x/3-computational-complexity.md

         copy.append(obj)
     return copy

 # You can see how vague the definition of a 'step' can be.
-This is why we prefer the Big Oh notation over expressing the number of operations in terms of the size of the input: it preserves the analysis of how the complexity of the program grows with the size of the input, while simultaneously simplifying the process of the analysis in question.
+This is why we prefer the Big Oh notation over the number of operations: it preserves the analysis of how the complexity of the program grows with the size of the input, while simultaneously simplifying the process of the analysis in question.
 ```